-Like we said above, most people will be automatically enrolled into Medicare.
-If this is your story, you will receive your red, white, and blue card about three months before your birthday, and your coverage will begin on the 1st day of your birth month.
+Like described above, many people will be automatically enrolled into Medicare.
+This typically happens when you have already enrolled to receive Social Security.
+If this is your case, you will receive your red, white, and blue card about three months before your 65 birthday, and your coverage will begin on the 1st day of your birth month.

 |When you sign up for Medicare:||When your Medicare will begin:|

-|Automatically enrolled/signed up before your 65th birthday month||First day of your birth month; UNLESS|
+|Automatically enrolled/signed up before your 65th birthday month||First day of your birth month|

 |Automatically enrolled/signed up before 65th birthday month BUT your birthday falls on the 1st||Your coverage will start on the 1st day of month prior to your birthday|